Jäger-class gunboat: Characteristics

 The ships of the Jäger class were 38 m long at the waterline and 41.2 m long overall, with a beam of 6.69 m and a draft of 2.2 m.
 They displaced 237 t normally and up to 283 t at full load.
 Each vessel had a carvel hull built from oak that was sheathed with a layer of copper to protect it from corrosion and biofouling.
 The ships' crew consisted of 2 officers and 38 enlisted men.
 Each gunboat carried a pair of small boats.
 Steering was controlled via a single rudder.
 The Jäger-class gunboats handled poorly and rolled severely; they tended to be very wet.
 They were unable to steam in a head sea, and under sail power alone, were effectively immobile.
 The ships' poor handling earned them the nickname "seeferkel" (sea pigs).

 They were powered by a pair of horizontal, single-cylinder marine steam engines that drove one 3-bladed screw propeller and four coal-fired trunk boilers.
 The boilers were arranged in a single boiler room and vented through a single funnel.
 The ships had a top speed of 9 kn from 220 PS.
 The ships had a designed storage capacity for 31 t of coal for the boilers.
 As built, each ship was equipped with a three-masted schooner rig to supplement the steam engines.
 During combat, the mizzenmast could be laid flat so as to not block the firing arcs of the guns.
 In a refit conducted in 1872, all ships still in service had their sailing rigs removed.

 The ships were armed with a battery of one rifled 24-pounder muzzle-loading gun and two rifled 12-pounder muzzle-loading guns.
 These were new guns, which were plagued with difficulties in service.
 The ships' severe rolling had negative effects on the ability of the gunners to aim the weapons.
-In the 1872 refit, all of the ships were rearmed with a single 15 cm RK L/22 breechloading gun, and in 1878, Fuchs received a single 87 mm breechloading gun instead.
+In the 1872 refit, all of the surviving ships were rearmed with a single 15 cm RK L/22 breechloading gun, and in 1878, Fuchs received a single 87 mm breechloading gun instead.